-A dusty road winds up into the hills of Galilee; the air is thick with anticipation.
-Jesus, both healer and teacher, will go to Jerusalem, through the districts of Samaria and Galilee.
+A dusty road winds up into the hills of Galilee.
+The air was thick with anticipation.
+Jesus, the healer and teacher, was traveling to Jerusalem.
+He would pass through Samaria and Galilee on his way.

-As He enters a small village, ten men stand at a distance.
-Their faces are covered with desperation and hope.
-They are not just any men; they are lepers, outcasts from society because of a skin disease that has rendered them unclean and isolated.
+As He entered a small village, ten men stood at a distance.
+Their faces were covered with desperation and hope.
+They were not just any ordinary men.
+They were lepers, outcasts shunned by society due to a horrible skin disease.
+This disease made them unclean and isolated.

-With voices raised in unison, they cry out to Jesus, “Master, have mercy on us!”
-Their plea echoes through the valley, a heartfelt cry for healing from their affliction.
-This moment captures the essence of their suffering and the profound power of faith.
+With voices raised in unison, they cried out to Jesus, “Master, have mercy on us!”
+Their plea rung out in the valley.
+It was a deep call for healing from their pain.
+This moment captured the essence of their suffering and the profound power of faith.

 Key Takeaways

-• The only leper who came back to thank Jesus points to human tendency toward ingratitude.
+• The only leper who came back to thank Jesus points to the human tendency toward ingratitude.

 • Gratitude nourishes relationships with God and others.